dynaroars/dig/README.md

 #### Other programs

-The directory `tests/nla/` contains many programs having nonlinear invariants.
+* The directory `../benchmarks/java/nla` contains many programs having nonlinear invariants.

 ### Generating Invariants From Traces

-DIG can infer invariants directly from a file concreting program execution traces.
+DIG can infer invariants directly from a file consisting of concreting program execution traces.
 Below is an example of traces generated when running the above `CohenDiv` program with various inputs

 ```bash
 # in DIG's src directory